clicknium/clicknium-docs/doc/tutorial/firstautomation.md

 - [Clicknium Recorder](./../concepts/recorder/recorder.md) will pop up.
 Choose Chrome for capture technology.
 - Hover mouse over the Google Search bar, it will be highlighted with a rectangle.
 - Press `Ctrl+Click` to capture locator for the target element, the locator will be added to the [Locator Store](./../concepts/locatorstore.md) listing in the tree area of Clicknium Recorder.
-- Capture `search` botton with the same approach.
+- Capture `search` button with the same approach.
 - Click `Complete` button.
 ![show locator](./../img/showlocator.gif)